Which stamps are still OK to use after July 2023?

 The new barcoded stamps are new colours (see below), so it will be easy for Royal Mail to spot the invalid orange and blue stamps after 31 July!

 Picture stamps and Christmas stamps with either 1st, 2nd or a monetary value on them will remain valid for the forseeable future!
 So there’s no need to worry about using up or swapping out your fancy stamps like the ones shown below.
 I buy these in bulk from specialist sellers (and other compers!) so I have quite a lot.
 If you have older picture stamps with the value on (for example 27 rather than 1st or 2nd), you can stick multiple stamps on your letters and parcels to make up the correct value.

 Country definitives are the standard sized Welsh, English, Scottish and Northern Irish stamps, like those shown below.
 These are now available in barcoded versions so these older versions will not be valid.

-I contacted Royal Mail in October to ask about E stamps as they were not specifically referred to anywhere on their website and they told me that they must be swapped out.
-However in December they have now confirmed to me that E stamps will remain valid and do not need to be swapped out!
+I contacted Royal Mail in October 2022 to ask about E stamps as they were not specifically referred to anywhere on their website and they told me that they must be swapped out.
+However in December 2022 Royal Mail confirmed to me that E stamps will remain valid and do not need to be swapped out!
 However, some Royal Mail staff don’t recognise the stamps as valid, so if you use them, there’s a risk your post may arrive with a surcharge for the recipient (if this happens, lodge a complaint).